 Not usually burned because it occurs in locations which are heavily grazed.
 However, if burnt, it regrows from buds at the base of its woody stems, as well as regenerating from soil seed reserves.

-No longer sown commercially but was typically established in a fully prepared seedbed or broadcast into existing grasses.
-Recommended sowing rate of 5 kg/ha sown about 5 mm deep.
+Typically established in a fully prepared seedbed or broadcast into existing grasses.
+Recommended sowing rate of 5 kg/ha; sowing depth about 5 mm.
+Scarification to break hardseededness may be necessary; inoculation with an appropriate rhizobium strain is recommended.
 Initial growth is slow, and trailing stems begin to develop some 6 months after sowing.

-Kaimi clover responds to P but is usually grown without fertiliser on moderately fertile soils.
-Responded to low levels of lime on a Hawaiian oxisol , but high levels (>6 t/ha) temporarily depressed growth.
+Kaimi clover responds to P but is usually grown without fertilizer on moderately fertile soils.
+Responded to low levels of lime on a Hawaiian oxisol.

 Reported to be sensitive to Peanut (Groundnut) Mottle Virus and may be a source of this to cultivated peanuts and soybeans in southern USA.
 Several fungal diseases reported, as are little leaf and Desmodium mosaic virus.
 Seedlings may be damaged by cutworms; rose beetles and cyst nematodes, Heterodera trifolii, have been reported in Hawaii.
 Light infestations by Meloidogyne spp. nematodes under coffee in Cuba.

 Spreads locally from creeping stems especially when pushed into moist soil.
-Seed pod segments stick to animal hair and human clothing (hence the name - beggar weed), while viable seed can be spread through cattle faeces.
+Main spreading via pod segments that stick to animal hair and human clothing (hence the name, 'beggar weed'), while seed can also be spread through cattle faeces.